WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 migrate: sent from server to client, it instructs the client to terminate the media and signaling byways, and re-establish them.
-The event MAY contain an IP address to which the media and signaling byways will be established.
+The event MAY contain an URI which replaces the current call URI, thus indicating the destination to which the media and signaling byways will be established.

 hello: This event is always initiated by the client.
 When received